PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 https://spark3d.herokuapp.com/view/4/section/86

 # Note from author
 I am currently not developing this course as I am teaching an Intro to Coding and Computers class (which will become a pre-requisite for this course)...
-EDIT I am now restarting after much feedback, the "Intro to Coding and Computers" course is now being scrapped.
+EDIT I am now restarting after much feedback, the "Intro to Coding and Computers" course is now being scrapped and replaced by https://github.com/PaperPrototype/Intro-to-Scripting-Games-Java/ and by https://github.com/PaperPrototype/Intro-to-Software-Fundamentals

 I will also do more research and finish section 4.
 Section 5 and onwards will probably become their own courses.
 Ideas for next courses are shown below (subject to change)
 - Voxel Terrain LOD + Planets in Unity (C#)